 Then cracked.

-He recovered fast—men like him had careers built on recovering fast—but not fast enough to hide that the words had landed somewhere real.
+He recovered quickly — men like him build careers on recovering quickly — but not quickly enough to hide that the words had landed somewhere real.

 “Well,” he said, “that’s one way to get the room’s attention.”